yuht1993/TRL_for_MOMDP_TVIVP/README.md

 “exp3/Offline_stage_high.ipynb”

-To test the performance of TRL, please download the training result from the cloud drive to the directions:
+### To test the performance of TRL, please download the training result from the cloud drive to the directions:

 "exp1/result"
 "exp2/result"
 "exp3/result"

-execute the following Jupyter Notebook after the offline network training：
+### or execute the following Jupyter Notebook after the offline network training：

 “exp1/TRL_uncertainty_result.ipynb”